nicholasf/ectypes.js/README.md

 ### Writing Strategies

-Ectpyes uses a strategy pattern to specify proxied calls to whichever underlying persistence layer(s) you might like to use - they're very simple to write.
+Ectypes uses a strategy pattern to specify proxied calls to whichever underlying persistence layer(s) you might like to use - they're very simple to write.

 Current examples: